 - Hungry Microbes – The microbes that assist in the decomposition of materials in the compost pile can sometimes do their job too well by eating up the nutrients and oxygen required to keep them alive.
 Turning the compost introduces new materials to the center of the pile, giving them more to munch on.

-- Overheating – Those same hungry microbes who can eat themselves out of house and home also produce heat while they work.
+- Overheating – Those same hungry microbes who can eat themselves out of their house and home also produce heat while they work.
 If that heat rises too much, the microbes will die off.
-Stirring the compost will redistribute the hot compost from the center of the pile outward, and ensure the microbes don’t cook themselves.
+Stirring the compost will redistribute the hot compost from the center of the pile outward and ensure the microbes don’t cook themselves.

 How Often Should Compost Be Turned?